juju/docs/src/en/contributing.md

 improve the documentation.
 It is really easy and you don't have to be the world's best writer.
 Our grammar goblins will sort out any problems with the words, but your knowledge is very useful to us.

-## Why aren't you using Sphinx/Pandoc/Markdown...?

-Because rather than force everyone to use one system of creating/editing docs, we wanted to be more inclusive and use a pretty easy to understand, well- recognised standard which doesn't restrict what we want to do.
-You CAN use any of these systems to contribute docs by the way, but just use the HTML output from them to add to the current docs

 # How to write docs!